Lightning-AI/pytorch-lightning/docs/source/lightning_cli.rst

     # Run training using created configuration
     python trainer.py --config config.yaml

-The call to the :class:`~pytorch_lightning.utilities.cli.LightningCLI` class takes care of parsing command line and config file options, instantiating the classes, setting up a callback to save the config in the log directory and finally running :func:`trainer.fit`.
+The instantiation of the :class:`~pytorch_lightning.utilities.cli.LightningCLI` class takes care of parsing command line and config file options, instantiating the classes, setting up a callback to save the config in the log directory and finally running :func:`trainer.fit`.
+The resulting object :code:`cli` can be used for instance to get the result of fit, i.e., :code:`cli.fit_result`.

-After multiple trainings with different configurations, a previous run can be trivially reproduced by using the config in the respective log directory, e.g.:
+After multiple trainings with different configurations, each run will have in its respective log directory a :code:`config.yaml` file.
+This file can be used for reference to know in detail all the settings that were used for each particular run, and also could be used to trivially reproduce a training, e.g.:

 .. code-block:: bash